typst-community/prequery/docs/book/quickstart/installation.typ

 cargo install --locked --git https://github.com/typst-community/prequery-preprocess
 ```

-This method usually doesn't require manually placing the tt binary in your `$PATH` because the cargo binary directory should already be in there.
+This method usually doesn't require manually placing the Prequery binary in your `$PATH` because the cargo binary directory should already be in there.

 == Dependencies